 In the district court's order, it declined to modify Preston's child support obligation because "the issue of child support was not raised in the Amended Complaint for Modification of Order."
 On appeal, Preston asserts that the district court erred in failing to modify his child support.
 He argues that the issue of child support was sufficiently raised by Ashley's complaint for modification when she asked for "such other relief as may be just and equitable in the premises."
-He also argues that because Ashley agreed during her testimony at the modification hearing to waive child support in order to provide Preston with more money to pay for travel expenses, such waiver should have been granted.
+He also argues that because Ashley agreed during her testimony at the modification when with more money to pay for travel expenses, such waiver should have been granted.